Velké Žernoseky: Economy

-Since the 12th century, Velké Žernoseky is known for viticulture.
+Since the 12th century, Velké Žernoseky has been known for viticulture.
 It belongs to the Litoměřická wine sub-region and is one of the northernmost wine-growing places in Europe.

 Transport

 Velké Žernoseky is located on the railway line Ústí nad Labem–Lysá nad Labem.

 Sights

-The Church of Saint Nicholas was built in the Gothic style in the 14th century and rebuilt in the 16th century.
+The main landmark of Velké Žernoseky is the Church of Saint Nicholas.
+It was built in the Gothic style in the 14th century and rebuilt in the 16th century.

-Velké Žernoseky Castle is a simple Baroque castle in the centre of the village, built in the 17th century on the site of the former fortress.
-Today it is used as a winery and for accommodation.
+The Velké Žernoseky Castle is located in the centre of the village.
+It was built in the early Baroque style in the 17th century by Giulio Broggi, on the site of a Gothic fortress.
+Under the castle, Gothic wine cellars have been preserved, founded no later than the 13th century.
+Today the castle is used as a winery and for accommodation.